In this 24 hours to Hell and Back episode, Gordon Ramsay visits Fetch Bistro in Witchita, Kansas.

 Orders come into the kitchen and Sue is doing well as an official head chef.

-In the dining room, servers are reminding customers the dogs are not allowed on the furniture and they are moving the dogs off.
+In the dining room, servers are reminding customers that dogs are not allowed on the furniture.

 Gordon tells them to slow down and make sure the food goes out correctly.